HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Ignore the character.
 - ASCII lower alpha
   - Set the temporary buffer to the empty string.
-  - Reconsume in the JSONTEXT keyword state.
+  - Reconsume in the JSON keyword state.
 - ASCII digit
 - U+002D HYPHEN-MINUS (-)
   - Set the temporary buffer to the empty string.
-  - Reconsume in the JSONTEXT number state.
+  - Reconsume in the JSON number state.
 - U+0022 QUOTATION MARK (")
   - Emit the current input character as a character token.
-  - Switch to the JSONTEXT string state.
+  - Switch to the JSON string state.
 - U+0024 DOLLAR SIGN ($)
   - Set the temporary buffer to the empty string.
   - Reconsume in the JSONEE state.
 - U+007B LEFT CURLY BRACKET ({)
   - Emit the current input character as a character token.
   - Push the current input character onto the JSON nesting stack.
-  - Switch to the JSONTEXT object key name state.
+  - Switch to the JSON object key name state.
 - U+005B LEFT SQUARE BRACKET ([)
   - Push the character onto the JSON nesting stack.
   - Emit the current input character as a character token.
 - U+002C COMMA (,)
   - If the bottommost character on the JSON nesting stack is U+007B LEFT CURLY BRACKET ({)
     - Emit the current input character as a character token.
-    - Switch to JSONTEXT object key name state
+    - Switch to JSON object key name state
   - Otherwise, if the bottommost character on the JSON nesting stack is U+005B LEFT SQUARE BRACKET ([)
     - Emit the current input character as a character token.
   - Otherwise